 On November 3, 2014, the Company entered into an option agreement to purchase the Roulette gold property located in White Pine County, Nevada.
-The Roulette property consists of 120 unpatented claims.
 The Company expanded the claim group from the original 15 claims contained in the option agreement to its present size by way of new staking.